 Table 3: Workers compensation weekly payments in NSW

-Compensation benefits in NSW
+Compensation Benefits for Motor Vehicle Accidents in NSW

 Medical condition | Benefits |